 GLICKMAN, Associate Judge, with whom FISHER, Associate Judge, joins, dissenting: I join Judge Fisher's dissent and wish only to elaborate on one point.
 In Blanton v.
 City of N. Las Vegas, the Supreme Court instructed that the Sixth Amendment right to a trial by jury turns on the seriousness of the charged offense in the eyes of the legislature that enacted it, as indicated by the severity of the penalties that legislature chose to attach to the offense.
 "A defendant is entitled to a jury trial . . . only if he can demonstrate" that those penalties - which consist of "the maximum authorized period of incarceration" together with "any additional statutory penalties" - "are so severe that they clearly reflect a legislative determination that the offense in question is a 'serious' one."
-The views of other legislatures about the seriousness of the offense, and any additional penalties other legislatures impose upon persons convicted of that offense, are irrelevant to whether a particular defendant is entitled to a jury trial in a prosecution for that offense by the jurisdiction that enacted it.3 the purpose of determining whether there is a constitutional right to a jury trial.
+The views of other legislatures about the seriousness of the offense, and any additional penalties other legislatures impose upon persons convicted of that offense, are irrelevant to

+&lt;sup>1 See 489 U.S. 538, 541-43 (1989).
+It perhaps is something of an open question whether non-punitive consequences are to be considered as penalties for the purpose of determining whether there is a constitutional right to a jury trial.
 I am inclined to think that only statutory penalties intended as or equating to criminal punishment should be considered.
 See id. at 541-42 ("In fixing the maximum penalty for a crime, a legislature 'include[s] within the definition of the crime itself a judgment about the seriousness of the offense.' . . .
-We thus examine 'whether the length of the authorized prison term or the seriousness of other punishment is enough in itself to require a jury trial."") (emphasis in the original; citations omitted).
+We thus examine 'whether the length of the authorized prison term or the seriousness of other punishment is enough in itself to require a jury trial.'") (emphasis in the original; citations omitted).
 Despite its severity, the removal or deportation of an alien under federal immigration law is not criminal punishment.
 See, e.g., Padilla v.
 Kentucky, 559 U.S. 356, 365 (2010).